 - Items: None.

 You won't lose anything if you die so it is worth taking your best equipment to be able to help your team more.
-This may look like a good place to use a Cannon, but unfortunately they are not allowed on the island.
+Dwarf multi-cannons and Summoning familiars or pets are not allowed on the island.

 All of these lists are just ideas and you may alter them as you wish, but the better the equipment you take the more you will get out of the game.